patrikas-sestokas/BookLibrary/README.md

      "ISBN": "471658197-X"
   }
   ```
-  Property `Amount=[amount : int]` can also be added to specify how many copies said edition of book has.
+  Property `"Amount"=[amount : int]` can also be added to specify how many copies said edition of book has.
 If it isn't provided - the default is 1.

   Output:
   ```